valentecaio/dotnet_chat/README.md

 The client has a WPF user interface, while the Server is a console app.

-Dear to RPC, both client and server subprojets share a Interface dynamic library (dll), that's also a subproject.
+Due to RPC protocol, both client and server subprojets share a Interface dynamic library (dll), that's also a subproject.

 ## Requirements